 Keep Children Safe This Summer

 While the swimming pool comes with a number of inherent risks, it doesn’t have to be a dangerous environment for children.
 By establishing rules and being aware of your surroundings, parents and guardians can ensure kids remain safe.
+Planning to leave your children with their grandparents?
+Make sure they have working hearing aids as well.
+Take a look at eargo cost to ready replacements.

 Make sure you’re doing your part to make this summer both safe and fun!